IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

 ## Branches

-Main : contains all instructions for IS7.0
+Main : contains all instructions for IS7.0 <br>
 IS-6.1 : contains all instructions for IS6.1

 ## Deploying on docker